glouw/openempire/README.md

 Keep note, that 3 users implies 2 human players, and 1 anti-cheat bot who spectates the game and detects and restores out of syncs.

-Second, start 3 clients (you, on your computer, a friend on their computer, and the anti-cheat bot on a computer you trust).
+Second, start said 3 clients (you, on your computer, a friend on their computer, and the anti-cheat bot on a computer you trust).
 Specify your window resolution and installation data folder path: